What is DataGrab

 - Widely supported by databases and DB management tools (like MySQL Workbench, phpMyAdmin) for importing and exporting data

-- Efficient, as data can be load incrementally (no need to load the whole file in memory at once)
+- Efficient, as data can be loaded incrementally (no need to load the whole file in memory at once)

 - Impractical for hierarchical data